-In this section, we study $\Zhat_b$ invariants and their variants in detail.
-We state the definition given by the integral formula \cite{GPPV20,GM21} and interpret its parts, building analogies with invariants that appear in the study of normal surface singularities, such as the topological Poincar\'e series.
+In this section, we study $\Zhat_{\sigma} (q)$ invariants and their modifications.
+We use the definition given by the integral formula \cite{GM21,GPPV20} and interpret its parts, building analogies with invariants that appear in the study of normal surface singularities, such as the topological Poincar\'e series.\looseness=1

-We start with a brief reminder of the theory of plumbed 3-manifolds.
-Let $\Gamma$ be a finite graph with no loops (a tree) with integer label (framing) $m_v$ on each vertex $v$.
-Associated to $\Gamma$, there is a plumbed manifold $Y$.
-It is the boundary of a 4-manifold $X$ constructed by gluing disc bundles over spheres $S^2$, one for each vertex of the plumbing graph $\Gamma$.
-It is convenient to describe $\Gamma$ by the \emph{plumbing matrix} $M$:\footnote{Also called adjacency matrix.
-We do not use this terminology to avoid confusion with the adjugate matrix -- inverse matrix times determinant.}
+Recall the theory of plumbed 3-manifolds.
+Let $\Gamma$ be a finite tree (a graph with no cycles).
+We call \emph{leaf} a vertex of degree one and \emph{node} a vertex of degree 3 and more.
+Additionally, we assign an integer label (framing) $m_v$ to each vertex $v$.
+Associated with this data, there is a plumbed manifold $Y$: For each vertex $v$, we take a circle bundle over 2-sphere with Euler number $m_v$ and then we glue along tori corresponding with the edges.
+One can think of $Y$ as the boundary of a 4-manifold $X$ constructed by gluing disc bundles in a similar fashion.
+It is convenient to describe $\Gamma$ by the \emph{plumbing matrix} $M$

-Two different plumbing graphs represent the same 3-manifold $Y$ if and only if they are related to each other by Neumann moves \cite{Neu81}, see figure \ref{fig:kirby}.
+Two different plumbing graphs represent the same 3-manifold $Y$ if and only if they are related to each other by Kirby--Neumann moves \cite{Neu81}; see Figure~\ref{fig:kirby}.

-Depending on the degree, vertices often play a different role.
-For convenience, we call \emph{leaf} a vertex of degree one, \emph{joint} a vertex of degree two and \emph{node} a vertex of degree 3 and more.

-The main sources of plumbed manifolds are the isolated normal singularities of complex surfaces.
-To any such singularity germ $(X,o)$, we can assign a 3-manifold (``the \emph{link} of the singularity'') by embedding a neighborhood of the singular point into $(\CC^n,0)$ and intersecting with a sufficiently small real sphere around zero (see e.g. \cite{Nem22} for details of the construction).
-Such plumbing graphs are always negative in the sense that the plumbing matrix is negative-definite.
-Conversely, every negative plumbing graph is a resolution graph of some singularity and the corresponding 3-manifold is its link.
+The main source of plumbed manifolds are the isolated normal singularities of complex surfaces.
+To any such singularity germ $(X, o)$, we can assign a 3-manifold (``the \emph{link} of the singularity'') by embedding a neighborhood of the singular point into $(\CC^n, 0)$ and intersecting with a sufficiently small real sphere around zero (see, e.g., \cite{Nem22} for details of the construction).
+Such plumbing graphs are always negative definite in the sense that the plumbing matrix is.
+Conversely, every negative definite plumbing graph is a resolution graph of some singularity and the corresponding 3-manifold is its link.

-\begin{example} The singularity $E_{12}: x^2+y^3+z^7=0$ has a resolution with the intersection matrix
+\begin{Example} The singularity $E_{12}\colon x^2+y^3+z^7 = 0$ has a resolution with the intersection matrix

-so it is also a plumbing matrix of the link of $E_{12}$, the Brieskorn sphere $\Sigma(2,3,7)$. \end{example}
+This matrix is correspondingly a negative definite plumbing matrix of the link of $E_{12}$, Brieskorn sphere $\Sigma(2, 3, 7)$. \end{Example}